 The rest of the CRIPtic showcase will be 4-5 other artists with 15 minute sets, themed around the anger, resilience, and joy of living in the world as D/deaf & disabled.
 I’ll be doing an open application/pitching process for performers and non-performing creatives, and will let everyone know when it opens for applications.
 It will be paid.

-Tickets for CRIPtic go on sale in Spring.
-To be the first to hear, why not join our email list (link), and follow us on Twitter (link) and Facebook (link).
+Why not join our email list (link), and follow us on Twitter (link) and Facebook (link).

 You can also follow Jamie Hale’s progress with NOT DYING on their Twitter (link) and Facebook (link).